gmoutsin/Compromise/README.md

 ### Player Classes

 The script defined a player abstract class named `AbstractPlayer`.
+This class defines two methods: `play` and `placePips`.
+Both methods ignore the state of the game and give a random valid move each time they are called.

+#### Custom Players

+Any player class has to extend the `AbstractPlayer` class and should overwrite the two methods `play` and `placePips`, though strictly speaking this is not a requirement.

+The method `play` takes as input the state of the game and outputs the player's move.
+The signature of the function is `play(myState, oppState, myScore, oppScore, turn, length, nPips)` and it is called automatically by the game class.
+It's parameters are:
+* `myState`: A 3x3x3 array with the number of player's pips at each location of the board.
+* `oppState`: A 3x3x3 array with the number of opponents's pips at each location of the board.
+* `myScore`: An the current score of the player.
+* `oppScore`: An the current score of the opponent.
+* `turn`: The current turn number.
+* `length`: The length of the game.
+This is specified at the construction of the game object.
+* `nPips`: The number of pips each player gets each turn.
+This is specified at the construction of the game object.

+All the arguments are integers.

-Any player class has to extend the abstract player class.
-This method takes as input the state of the game and outputs the player's move.
-The move has to be an array of length 3 and its elements can only be the numbers 0, 1 and 2.
-The method provided in  `AbstractPlayer` chooses a random move.
+The method has to return a valid move, i.e. an array of length 3 and its elements can only be the numbers 0, 1 and 2.
+Notie that because in python array indices start at 0, a valid move is not three digit number with the digits 1,2,3.

-The abstract player class defines another method called `placePips`.
-This method takes as input the state of the game and outputs a list of coordinates of where the pips should be placed.
-Each coordinate should be an array of length 3 and its elements can only be the numbers 0, 1 and 2.
-The method provided in  `AbstractPlayer` places the pips randomly.
+The method `placePips` takes as input the state of the game and outputs the list of coordinates of where the pips should be placed.
+The signature of the function is `placePips(myState, oppState, myScore, oppScore, turn, length, nPips)`, it is called automatically by the game class and its parameters are the same as the ones of the method `play`.

+The method has to return an array of length equal to `nPips` and each element of the array is an array of length 3 and its elements can only be the numbers 0, 1 and 2.

 #### Predefined Players